 In reality, of course, a freelance person working via their own company is responsible for paying both Corporation Tax on company profits at 19%, and also income tax on the salary and dividends drawn down – which can be up to 45% depending on the tax bands the income falls into.

-Contractors are responsible for paying for wide range of essential services which employees enjoy for free.
-They are also not paid when they are ill, or take time off for holidays.
+Contractors are responsible for paying for a wide range of essential services which employees enjoy for free.
+They are also not paid when they are ill or take time off for holidays.

 If an individual’s contract is deemed to be ‘within IR35′, all of their income from that assignment will be taxed as if they are a traditional ’employee’.